 For more than ten years I worked as a freelance illustrator specializing in art for kids.
 I was doing mostly editorial work and my illustrations appeared in magazines like Nickelodeon, Family Fun and Disney Adventures.
 One day I started thinking about drawing a picture of a boat stuck high up in a tree.
 I thought that would be a really funny and intriguing illustration.
 At the same time, a refrain kept running through my head- “Mr. Magee and his little dog, Dee/ Hopped in the car and drove down to the sea”.
 The combination of these two things eventually became my first book, “Down to the Sea with Mr. Magee” which was published in 2000.
 I’ve been busy writing and illustrating children’s books ever since.

-Now I live in a beautiful, little town on the coast of Maine with my lovely wife Lori, my two tall sons, Ethan and Tucker and a yellow lab named Pearl.
+Now I live in a beautiful, little town on the coast of Maine with my lovely wife Lori, my two tall sons, Ethan and Tucker and a yellow lab named Opal.
 Life is good.